 When you are spending money on your health, it’s best to have a couple of different opinions.
 Not to say that one professional may be wrong, but there may be a better, healthier and less risky treatment plan.

-The best thing my parents ever did for me was getting multiple opinions.
+The best thing my parents ever did for me was get multiple opinions.
 We got 3 opinions before going with one of them.
-The first orthodontist I saw wanted to extract all my canine teeth, a practice that is old and outdated.
+The first orthodontist I saw wanted to extract all my canine teeth, an old and outdated practice.

-The canines are the corners of our mouth with the longest roots and frame our faces.
-Thankfully my parents were skeptical and thought to get another opinion.
+The canines are the corners of our mouths with the longest roots and frame our faces.
+Thankfully my parents were skeptical and thought of getting another opinion.

 Another orthodontist wanted to wait too long and thought that I needed some of my pre-molars extracted.

 Finally, the third orthodontist I saw was a game-changer.
-He was so honest, humble and came across as he really cared.
-I trusted him and so did my parents.
+He was so honest and humble and came across as if he really cared.
+I trusted him, and so did my parents.

-But they are still people who can make mistakes or approach a treatment plan a little different than maybe they should.
-And the dental world is full of providers with dollar-signs in their eyes, and it can be hard to find the diamond in the rough.
+But they are still people who can make mistakes or approach a treatment plan differently than they should.
+And the dental world is full of providers with dollar signs in their eyes, and it can be hard to find the diamond in the rough.